Airwave Study Publications

 These are the publications in scientific journals which have resulted or benefited from the data or samples collected by the Airwave Study.
 The first section is a list of papers published by the Study itself or its close collaborators who have used the Airwave samples and / or data as their primary resource.
 The second sections lists those publications that have acknowledged a contribution made by the Airwave Health Monitoring Study.

-- Gibson, R., et al. (2017).
-Dietary assessment of British police force employees: a description of diet record coding procedures and cross-sectional evaluation of dietary energy intake reporting (The Airwave Health Monitoring Study).
-BMJ Open 7(4): e012927.
+, et al Dietary assessment of British police force employees: a description of diet record coding procedures and cross-sectional evaluation of dietary energy intake reporting (The Airwave Health Monitoring Study)

 - Burgess, A. P., et al. (2016).
 Acute Exposure to Terrestrial Trunked Radio (TETRA) has effects on the electroencephalogram and electrocardiogram, consistent with vagal nerve stimulation.
 Environmental Research 150: 461-469.